aguentchev/reinforcement-learning-chess-agent/README.md

 Making a chess agent using Reinforcement Learning, Sparse Q, and Deep Q

-Project requires chess, numpy, and torch
+Project requires the following libraries: python-chess, numpy, and torch
 You must also acquire the latest version of stockfish and place it in the same directory as the project for scoring to function properly. https://github.com/official-stockfish/Stockfish